lufpuhl/dotlut.github.io/_posts/2018-08-26-value-mask.md

 layout: post
 title:  "Value Mask"
 date:   2019-01-24
-excerpt: "This is an informal article about a technique that can be used to evaluate the visual presences of the elements of you game."
+excerpt: "This is an informal article about a technique that can be used to evaluate the visual presences of the elements of your game."
 tag:
 - technique
 - composition